S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas

 \section{Introduction}

-Liang Xiao and Xinwen Zhu have raised a question on S=T for Shimura varieties in \cite{2017arXiv170705700X}, which states that excursion operators on the compactly supported cohomology is the same as Hecke operators, and is an analogue for Vincent Lafforgue's S=T theorem in \cite{Lafforgue2018}.
-This is a fundamental question which can be interpreted as a local-global compatibility in a categorical formulation of Langlands correspondence, see \cite{2020arXiv200802998Z}.
-Moreover, it has consequences on Eichler-Shimura relation for compactly supported cohomology of Shimura varieties of Hodge type, see \cite[Proposition 6.3.1]{2018arXiv180205299X}.
+Xiao--Zhu have raised a question on $S=T$ for Shimura varieties in \cite[Conjecture 7.3.13]{2017arXiv170705700X}, which states that excursion operators on the compactly supported cohomology are the same as Hecke operators, and is an analogue for Lafforgue's $S=T$ theorem in \cite[Proposition 6.2]{Lafforgue2018}.
+This is a fundamental question which can be interpreted as a local-global compatibility in a categorical formulation of Langlands correspondence, see \cite[Conjecture 4.7.16]{2020arXiv200802998Z}.
+Moreover, it has consequences on the Eichler--Shimura relation for compactly supported cohomology of Shimura varieties of Hodge type, see \cite[Proposition 6.3.1]{2018arXiv180205299X}.

 The main result of this paper is a proof of this conjecture. \begin{theorem} Let $X_K$ be a Shimura variety of Hodge type with respect to a reductive group $G$ and level $K$.
 Let $p$ be a prime over which $G$ is unramified, and $K$ is hyperspecial at $p$.
 Let $l$ be a prime different from $p$, then we have an identity